Nakajima quiver varieties in dimension four: The dimension vectors

 by the proof of \cref{lem:12chain}.
 Choosing $(7)$ means that the corresponding vertex needs to have neighbours that add up to $10$.
 There are $3$ possibilities: \((10)\), \((4,6)\), and \((5,5)\).
 By \cref{lem:stepdown} the last two are impossible to terminate in a balanced way.
 Proceeding, for \((10)\) the only possible neighbours are \((5,8)\), \((6,7)\), and \((13)\).
 The first one is

 The other two options are impossible to terminate by \cref{lem:stepdown} and \cref{lem:stepup}(3), respectively.
-Finally, choosing \((3,4)\) has a forced termination from the vertex of weight \(3\) and, by \cref{lem:stepup} the chain of \(4\)s terminates as
+Finally, choosing \((3,4)\) (with \((2,2,3)\) as a special case) has a forced termination from the vertex of weight \(3\) and, by \cref{lem:stepup} the chain of \(4\)s terminates as